cse110-sp24-group1/cse110-sp24-group1/README.md

 ### JSDoc

-- We use JSDoc(ADD LINK) to generate our project documentation from JavaScript Comments.
+- We use [JSDoc Actions](https://github.com/marketplace/actions/jsdoc-action) to generate our project documentation from JavaScript Comments.

 ### Superlinter